 Ship Bumper Stickers

-By turning this feature "On", at any time during the game, you can Press Up on the Directional Pad to take a photo which is sent to your Wii Message Board.
+By turning this feature "On", at any time during the game, the player can Press Up on the Directional Pad to take a photo which is sent to the Wii Message Board.

-By turning this feature "On", a Mii Bobblehead will appear inside Samus' ship corresponding to the Mii picked for your Save File.
+By turning this feature "On", a Mii Bobblehead will appear inside Samus' ship corresponding to the Mii picked for the active Save File.

 This diorama portrays the opening major boss battle.